-HID access control solutions include the following hardware and software, which can be used on their own or as part of a bigger system:
+HID access control solutions include the following hardware, which can be used on their own or as part of a bigger system:

 HID Global is at the forefront of access credential solutions.
-The ability to create security identities while managing the use of those identities itself are some of the company's strengths.
-Unique features include high quality products, innovative designs and leading techniques within the access control industry.
-Some of the most popular features of HID include mobile-enabled readers, secure identity management, NFC technology and smartphone app-based unlocking.
+The ability to create security identities while managing the use of those identities itself is one of the company's strengths.
+Unique features include high-quality products, innovative designs, and leading techniques within the access control industry.
+Some of the most popular features of HID include mobile-enabled readers, secure identity management, NFC technology, and smartphone app-based unlocking.

-Using HID’s biometric identification software can also increase your space’s security by a great amount, ensuring that the people who are attempting to access certain areas both have proper credentials and are who they say they are.
+Using HID’s biometric identification software can also increase your space’s security, ensuring that the people who are attempting to access certain areas both have proper credentials and are who they say they are.
 This is a feature that’s growing in popularity within the industry, but not many companies offer it, so HID has a leg up in that regard.
 It is worth noting that HID's mobile access passes are a great alternative to hackable cards or Wiegand vulnerabilities.

 IT departments and security are increasingly looking for strong authentication and credential management but also card personalization, visitor management and identification technologies, and HID is positioned to offer those services.
 With a wide assortment of products and software to choose from, any facility will likely find the service they need — especially facilities that require heavier security.